-- (1) Full Partnership Process (Section VII) or - (2) SOCCC Hearing Process (Section VIII.) - b.
+.
+(1) Organizational Enhancement Partnership Process (Section IV) or, (2) SOCCC Hearing Process (Section V.)

+b.
 If it is determined at this meeting that the RSO is not responsible: The alleged violations(s) will be immediately dismissed.
+This does not preclude action against individual members.

 IV.
-FULL PARTNERSHIP PROCESS PROCEDURES
+ORGANIZATIONAL ENHANCEMENT PARTNERSHIP PROCESS PROCEDURES

-- A. RSOs determined to be eligible to participate in the Full Partnership Process will be afforded the opportunity to conduct an internal investigation of all allegations against the organization. - B. Within ten (10) calendar days (excluding breaks) of the Meeting with Student Organization, the organization is to provide a full, written report detailing each allegation and propose corrective or disciplinary action to the Senior Coordinator of Engagement and the SOCCC chairperson. - C. Upon receipt of the written report, the Senior Coordinator of Engagement and SOCCC chairperson will review the information presented and schedule a Post-Investigation Meeting with the RSO to discuss the findings of the internal investigation.

-- D. Within seven (7) calendar days (excluding breaks) of the Post-Investigation Meeting, the RSO must provide a written Organization Enhancement Plan, outlining all corrective action and self-imposed sanctions the RSO will complete (by specified deadlines) in order to remedy the situation.
-The Organization Enhancement Plan must be approved by the Senior Coordinator of Engagement, the SOCCC chairperson, and/or the Dean of Students. - E. Upon approval of the Organization Enhancement Plan, the RSO leadership must obtain proof of consent by ALL MEMBERS of the RSO within ten (10) calendar days (excluding breaks) and submit a Commitment Contract, indicating full responsibility for completing all outlined conditions/corrective actions outlined within the Organization Enhancement Plan. - F. If applicable, the Senior Coordinator of Engagement will issue a letter of reprimand to the RSO, outlining all deadlines for Organization Enhancement Plan completion.
-For record keeping purposes a copy of the letter of reprimand will also be placed in the RSO's file, in the Activities, Involvement and Leadership office. - G. If the Senior Coordinator of Engagement and the SOCCC chairperson determine that the RSO has obstructed the process by providing false or inaccurate information, omitting information, or refusing to participate in the Full Partnership Process the RSO will be moved to the SOCCC Hearing Process. - H. If the RSO misses any deadlines or violates any other condition of the Organization's Enhancement Plan, as determined by the Senior Coordinator of Engagement and the SOCCC chairperson, it will be moved to the SOCCC Hearing Process. - If at any time it is determined by the Senior Coordinator of Engagement and the SOCCC chairperson that the allegations are pertinent to individual conduct and not RSO conduct, the Full Partnership Process will end and individuals may face charges under UWS Chapter
+- A. RSOs determined to be eligible to participate in the Organizational Enhancement Partnership Process by the designated Dean of Students personnel will be afforded the opportunity to undergo investigation by the Dean of Students representative and draft an Organizational Enhancement Partnership Plan.
+An investigation by the Dean of Students will be conducted within fourteen (14) calendar days (excluding breaks) after the Meeting with Student Organization outlined in section III. - B. After the designated Dean of Students personnel has concluded their investigation, RSOs will have a Post-Investigation Meeting within seven (7) calendar days (excluding breaks) to discuss the findings of the investigation.
+Based on the findings of the investigation, RSOs will draft an Organizational Enhancement Plan. - C. Within seven (7) calendar days (excluding breaks) of the Post-Investigation Meeting, the RSO must provide a written Organization Enhancement Plan, outlining all corrective action and self-imposed sanctions the RSO will complete (by specified deadlines) in order to remedy the situation.
+The Organization Enhancement Plan must be approved by the designated Dean of Students personnel, the Senior Engagement Coordinator and/or the SOCCC. - D. Upon approval of the Organization Enhancement Plan, the RSO leadership must obtain proof of consent by ALL MEMBERS of the RSO within ten (10) calendar days (excluding breaks) and submit a Commitment Contract, indicating full responsibility for completing all outlined conditions/corrective actions outlined within the Organization Enhancement Plan. - E. If applicable, the designated Dean of Students personnel will issue a letter of reprimand to the RSO, outlining all deadlines for Organization Enhancement Plan completion.
+For record keeping purposes a copy of the letter of reprimand will also be placed in the RSO's file, in the Activities, Involvement and Leadership office. - F. If the RSO misses any deadlines or violates any other condition of the Organization's Enhancement Plan, as determined by the designated Dean of Students personnel, the Senior Engagement Coordinator and/or the SOCCC, it will be moved to the SOCCC Hearing Process. - G. If at any time it is determined by the designated Dean of Students personnel, the Senior Engagement Coordinator and/or the SOCCC that the allegations are pertinent to individual conduct and not RSO conduct, the Organizational Enhancement Partnership Process will end, and individuals may face charges under UWS Chapter 17.